berberman/nvfetcher/README.md

 - `git.date_format = "strftime_format"`
 - `git.date_tz = "timezone"`

-You can use the `git.time_zone` option to specify the time zone for the commit date.
-Accepts IANA time zone names, e.g. `git.time_zone = "America/New_York"`.
-Plus, you can use `git.time_zone = "local"` to refer to the local time zone.
+You can use the `git.date_tz` option to specify the time zone for the commit date.
+Accepts IANA time zone names, e.g. `git.date_tz = "America/New_York"`.
+Plus, you can use `git.date_tz = "local"` to refer to the local time zone.

 #### Force fetching